doctrine/DoctrineBundle/docs/en/configuration.rst

     Doctrine offers a way to alias entity namespaces to simpler, shorter names to be used in DQL queries or for Repository access.
 When using a bundle the alias defaults to the bundle name.

-``is_bundle``
-    This option is a derived value from ``dir`` and by default is set to true if dir is relative proved by a ``file_exists()`` check that returns false.
-It is false if the existence check returns true.
-In this case an absolute path was specified and the metadata files are most likely in a directory outside of a bundle.

 Filters Configuration
 ~~~~~~~~~~~~~~~~~~~~~